wackypack/live-daemon/README.md

 ## System requirements
 - Windows XP
+- Functioning sound card with MIDI synth (or any other MIDI device)
-- MIDI Device
+- MIDI input (usually the gameport on a sound card)
 - VIA C3-1000A (Intel Pentium 4 equivalent or higher recommended)
 - 384 MB RAM (1GB or more recommended)
-- 200 MB available disk space (100 MB if drivers are already installed)
+- 100 MB available disk space

 ## Prerequisites
 - [Python 3.4.4](https://www.python.org/ftp/python/3.4.4/python-3.4.4.msi)